strongjun15/Narrow-One-Userscripts/README.md

 # Scripts for Narrow One 🏹
-> This repository contains JS scripts developed by Lumos ✌️ to make playing Narrow One more fun and convenient.
+> This repository contains JS scripts developed by Lumos to make playing [Narrow One](https://narrow.one) more fun and convenient.

 To run these scripts, Tampermonkey (Google Chrome extension) is needed :
 * have a look at this [guidline by N1CN](https://github.com/N1CNmod/narrowone-mod#how-to-run-the-scripts-step-by-step-guide)